Xinrui-Jiang/xinrui-jiang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi there, I'm Xinrui "Ryan" Jiang, a master's student in EE at Stanford University.
+Hi there, I'm Xinrui (Ryan) Jiang, a master's student in EE at Stanford University.
 Prior to that, I received my B.Eng from Fudan University.
 During my undergraduate study, I was fortunate to be advised by Professor <a href='https://taco-group.github.io/index.html'>Zhengzhong Tu</a> at Texas A&M University and Professor <a href='https://nmr.mgh.harvard.edu/~berkin/index.html'>Berkin Bilgic</a> at Martinos Center for Biomedical Imaging/Harvard Medical School.

 My work focuses on generative AI, agentic AI, and low-level vision.
 I enjoy the process of formalizing complex real-world challenges into optimization problems, and deriving actionable solutions with data-driven computational methods.